Hey everybody, and welcome to PT Pioneer.

-When it comes to selecting a certification program, the cost is probably one of the main considerations.
+When selecting a certification program, the cost is probably one of the main considerations.

-Affordability will come into play for most, but not just based on how much you can fork out but also based on the value of the program vs. its price.
+Affordability will come into play for most, not just based on how much you can fork out but also on the program’s value vs. its price.

-That’s why I’ll be rating the value for money on each cert against the value of its study packages.
+That’s why I’ll rate the value for money on each cert against the value of its study packages.